saberblackstar/devfeeinterceptor/README.md

 ![Example](https://antiscan.me/images/result/VUZgjtszgKoI.png)

 ## How to start it on boot before PhoenixMiner?
-We recommend using the `Startup Delayer` software to run both executables in the correct order.
+I recommend using the `Startup Delayer` software to run both executables in the correct order.

 ## What can I do if the detected wallet address is incorrect?
 Make sure you started PhoenixMiner interceptor before PhoenixMiner.